leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/uv.rst

 -------

 Blender has two ways of calculating the unwrapping.
-They can be selected in the tool setting in the tool panel in the 3D View.
+They can be selected in the tool setting in the tool panel in the 3D Viewport.

 Angle Based
    This method gives a good 2D representation of a mesh.